Rasika-Deodhar/Udemy-MERN-E-commerce-from-scratch/README.md

 - `__dirname -> current directory` is not available with ES6 module.
 We can get it using `path.resolve()`

 - Order Details Page

+### `Section 13: Product Reviews, Search & More`

+- `morgan` -> logger to know which api is hit in the editor console

+- Create Review End-point and UI code